jayfunc/BetterLyrics/README.md

 Cannot find your language?
 Don't worry!
 Start translating and become one of the contributors! 😆

-Clone this project and navigate to `BetterLyrics\BetterLyrics.WinUI3\BetterLyrics.WinUI3\Strings\` then open any `.resw` file to start contributing!
+Fork this project and navigate to `BetterLyrics\BetterLyrics.WinUI3\BetterLyrics.WinUI3\Strings\` then open any `.resw` file to start contributing!

 ## Star history